Modern U.S. Mail — By Tony Wawrukiewicz

 At the same time, noncarrier drop rate forwarding, where rates remained unequal, is rarely seen.
 So, except for the short early period from 1879 until 1883, examples of any type of drop forwarding with postage due stamps are generally seen only after July 1, 1933, and then only for carrier-office drop forwarding.

-An important additional note: Because carrier-city drop rates ended March 26, 1944, and noncarrier-city drop rate forwarding is rarely seen at any time, examples such as that shown in the illustration on page TK are rarely seen after March 26, 1944.
+An important additional note: Because carrier-city drop rates ended March 26, 1944, and noncarrier-city drop rate forwarding is rarely seen at any time, examples such as that shown in the first illustration are rarely seen after March 26, 1944.

 The July 1, 1933, date is when the carrier-office drop rate became 1¢ less than the inter-city rate of 3¢.
 As announced in the August 1933 supplement to the Postal Guide, as of July 1, 1933, drop letters prepaid 2¢ and addressed for local delivery could be forwarded to another post office rated with postage due to be collected from the addressee on delivery.